Eurasian Skylark

 Behavior

-The Eurasian Skylark is world-renowned for its spectacular song-flight.
-During the breeding season, males perform an vertical ascent to heights of 50 to 100 meters, where they hover and pour out a continuous, complex warbling song for several minutes at a time before parachuting back to earth.
-This display is a feat of endurance and serves as a primary way to establish territory in wide-open landscapes where trees are scarce.
+The Eurasian Skylark is world-renowned for its spectacular aerial displays.
+During the breeding season, males soar vertically to heights of up to 100 meters, hovering almost out of sight while delivering a complex, liquid song that can last for several minutes.
+This display is a feat of endurance used to defend large territories and attract mates in wide-open landscapes.

 EverydayEarth exclusive